scarlatti/roseingrave/README.md

 Pieces with repeated names will be treated as a single piece with the first link found and the combination of all their sources.
-Sources with repeated names will have the max bar count of the given bar counts.
+Sources with repeated names will have the max bar count of the given bar counts and will be marked supplemental if any of its duplicates are supplemental.
 Sheets will be created with the order of the sources preserved.

 ### `"volunteers"`